 It’s a tale you know well – or think you do! – but our version encourages you to consider the way you see the world and challenges you to question how reliable narrators are.
 How does someone’s perception change the story?
 Just how accurate is memory and how much is it coloured by who we are and what we want to be true?

 Ninfea Cruttwell-Reade, Anna Appleby, Cecilia Livingston and Ailie Robertson.
 Photo: James Bellorini

-Directed by our Artistic Director, Stephen Langridge, based on the ideas and concept developed by critically-acclaimed director, Sinéad O’Neill.
+Directed by our Artistic Director, Stephen Langridge, based on the ideas and concept developed by Sinéad O’Neill, who is on maternity leave, and Joanna Parker.
 The youth opera was written by our Balancing the Score composers with a libretto by Hazel Gould.
 Conductor Johann Stuckenbruck leads Psappha, an ensemble specialising in new music, with a chorus of 70 young people and three professional singers.

 CHILLED PERFORMANCE* – SATURDAY 26 FEBRUARY (2.00PM)